MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/telemetry-logger.md

 This article covers the telemetry logger in Dynamics 365 Commerce.

-The Dynamics 365 Commerce online software development kit (SDK) includes a custom telemetry logger that you can use to log to multiple resources at various levels but also maintain a unified context on both the server and the client.
+The Dynamics 365 Commerce online software development kit (SDK) includes a custom telemetry logger that you can use to log to multiple resources at various levels while also maintaining a unified context on both the server and the client.

 ## Access the telemetry logger